 We don’t want to slow down in the current year as we want to continue growing as a diverse and inclusive organization.
 We’ve planned upcoming actions which will support us in reaching this goal.
 For the 2021 we have planned:

 There’s quite a bit planned.
-But considering today’s date which is an International Women’s Day I would like to dedicate this post to the women in IT and share Monterail’s perspective of what we think a Diverse and Inclusive workplace should look like.
+But considering today’s date which is the International Women’s Day I would like to dedicate this post to the women in IT and share Monterail’s perspective of what we think a Diverse and Inclusive workplace should look like.

 Programming was initially perceived as a domain of women.
 The first ‘computers’ were women.
 It was they who solved mathematical problems for the military.
 Even when they were replaced by machines it took years for them to be replaced mostly by men.
 ENIAC, the first modern fully functional computer was developed in a significant part by 6 women .
 Did you know about that?